HunterM321/HunterM321.github.io/_projects/4_project.md

 _If you are interested in learning more about this project, you can check out our full report by clicking [here](https://drive.google.com/file/d/1Y4HOeHQ3rJqTKTam8SC0FJ8IltrXjNWM/view?usp=sharing).
 You may also wish to check out our GitHub repo [here](https://github.com/tatemcc/mamba_ssm_on_dynabench)._

 #### Background
-Dynamical systems are typically modeled by PDEs who parameterize the state of the system, $$u$$, as a function of the state itself and its spatial derivative.
+Dynamical systems are typically modeled by PDEs who parameterize the rate of change of the system's state, $$\frac{\partial u}{\partial t}$$, as a function of the state itself and its spatial derivative.
 Using a simple first-order system with two spatial dimensions as an exmaple, we can describe such PDEs in the form of:

 $$
 \frac{\partial u}{\partial t} = f\left(u, t, \frac{\partial u}{\partial x}, \frac{\partial u}{\partial y}\right)